dynatrace-extensions/dt-extensions-yamlex/README.md

 ╭─ Options ───────────────────────────────────────────────────────────────────────────╮
-│ --source   -s      DIRECTORY  Path to directory where split YAML source files are   │ │                               stored. [default: parts or src/parts]                 │ │ --target   -t      FILE       Path for target extension.yaml file that will be      │ │                               assembled from parts. [default:                       │ │                               extension/extension.yaml or                           │
+│ --source   -s      DIRECTORY  Path to directory where split YAML source files are   │ │                               stored. [default: source or src/source]                 │ │ --target   -t      FILE       Path for target extension.yaml file that will be      │ │                               assembled from parts. [default:                       │ │                               extension/extension.yaml or                           │